 - Palliative care resources.

-ARDSI (Alzheimer’s and Related Disorders Society of India).
+ARDSI (Alzheimer’s and Related Disorders Society of India) and its Chapters.

 ARDSI (Alzheimer’s and Related Disorders Society of India) is the national body for dementia in India, and the Indian member organization in the international body for dementia, Alzheimer’s Disease International (ADI).
-Their website is ardsi.org Opens in new window.
+Their website is ardsi.org Opens in new window (it may not have all required information/ may not be updated).
 Their Facebook presence is at ARDSI National Office FB page Opens in new window.
-The ARDSI national office is at Delhi.
+The ARDSI national office for liaison/ advocacy is at Delhi, while their national administrative office is in Kunnamkulam, Thrissur, Kerala.
+Contacts: 04885 223801 (office), helplines 98461 98473, and 98461 98471.
+Email ID is: ardsinationaloffice@gmail.com.
+They have published reports like the Dementia India Report 2010 (released in September 2010) and the Dementia India Strategy 2018 (released September 2018).

 ARDSI has chapters in various cities, and these provide various dementia-related services.
 Examples of what may be available (these differ by chapter) are memory clinic, caregiver support groups, home visits for assessment, caregiver training for home carers and professional carers, day care centres, counseling, and helplines.
 The chapters may also publicize dementia through awareness programs, functions for the World Alzheimer’s Day, and other events.
-Some ARDSI chapters maintain websites, though these may not provide up-to-date information on events, activities, and services.
+Some ARDSI chapters are registered NGOs, others are not.
+A few chapters maintain websites, though these may not be updated regularly.
 Some chapters actively offer support, services, training, and so on, while others are not active, though they may help if contacted.
 It is best to contact the organizations by phone/ email to get the latest news.

 Information on chapters is available on the respective city pages at city-wise/ region-wise dementia resources pages.